How to Use This Textbook

 Funding and Credit

-This open-access textbook is written by Alexa Alice Joubin, based on her peer-reviewed research, and co-designed by Joubin, Seth Blackburn, and Aasish Kumar Immadisetty, in consultation with instructional designers Cirstabel Ocasio Ilarraza and Noah Bickford of the George Washington University’s Instructional Core, a team within the Libraries and Academic Innovation.
+This open-access textbook is written by Alexa Alice Joubin, based on her peer-reviewed research, and co-designed by Joubin, Seth Blackburn (GW Coder program intern for Digital Humanities Institute), and Max Turer (GW coding consultant), in consultation with Misty Trunnell and with instructional designers Cirstabel Ocasio Ilarraza and Noah Bickford of the George Washington University’s Instructional Core, a team within the Libraries and Academic Innovation.
+Ananya Lal has conducted beta-tests on AI features and the site’s content.

-This website is supported financially directly by the George Washington University Adapting Course Materials for Equity Faculty Grant (news story; project impact) in 2022 and indirectly by the Online Course Development grant in 2021, GW Digital Humanities Institute, and GW Coders.
+This web-based textbook project is supported financially directly by the George Washington University Public Interest Technology Scholar fellowship (2024-26), Adapting Course Materials for Equity Faculty Grant (news story; project impact) in 2022 and 2024, and a Washington Research Library Consortium Open @ WRLC grant; and indirectly by the Online Course Development grant in 2021 and 2023, GW Digital Humanities Institute, Trustworthy AI Initiative, the NSF Institute for Trustworthy AI in Law & Society (TRAILS), and GW Coders.
 These grants and teams enabled us to create an openly licensed, open-access, online textbook with interactive learning modules.